Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Use Cases of FFMs in Embodied AI and EMBODY Dimensions

-Unlike conventional FMs, which are frozen after centralized pretraining and often lack situational responsiveness, FFMs unlock continuous, privacy-preserving adaptation to new users, tasks, and hardware configurations in all the above scenarios.
+$\star$ Unlike traditional FMs that often require centralized retraining, FFMs support decentralized training and adaptation in all the above scenarios, thereby preserving proprietary/user-specific data and complying with various privacy regulations.
+Further, different from conventional FMs, which are frozen after centralized pretraining and often lack situational responsiveness, FFMs unlock continuous, privacy-preserving adaptation to new users, tasks, and hardware configurations in all the aforementioned scenarios.